 - you have tested positive for coronavirus

-- or have recently been in close contact with someone who has tested positive;
+- you have recently been in close contact with someone who has tested positive

 You must be: